Don’t work on your art school portfolio by yourself

 If you don’t know what to look for, our video critiques to get a sense of what a professional art critique is like.
 Sometimes if you can watch a critique in action that doesn’t involve your artwork, it’s a lot easier to get a sense of the overall process.

-If you don’t have access to an art teacher who can provide professional feedback with your portfolio, you might consider purchasing a 30 min. portfolio video critique or a Skype Call or Skype Chat to get customized feedback that is specific to your portfolio.
+If you don’t have access to an art teacher who can provide professional feedback with your portfolio, you might consider purchasing a 30 min. portfolio video critique or an Artist Call or Artist Chat to get customized feedback that is specific to your portfolio.

 Our staff artists have years of experience assisting art students preparing their portfolios for art school admission, and you can request a specific artist to review your portfolio.
 Although we each have our own areas of expertise, all of us share the same foundation of visual arts that is necessary to have knowledge of the art school admissions process.